 Sayeeda Warsi ups the ante over Boris Johnson burka backlash

-Baroness Warsi has called on the Conservative party to discipline Boris Johnson for his comments comparing veil-wearing Muslim women to 'letterboxes'.
+The Conservative party should discipline Boris Johnson for his comments comparing veil-wearing Muslim women to 'letterboxes', former Tory co-chair Sayeeda Warsi has said.

 She has gone on a media offensive in which she warned of 'the Ukipification of the Conservative party' due to former members of Nigel Farage's party switching to the Tories.
 She demanded an independent inquiry into Islamophobia in the Conservatives and accused Prime Minister Theresa May of 'washing her hands' of the issue.
 She warned that Muslim women must not be used as a political football and said Johnson's comments were part of a leadership bid.